IIT Guwahati: Collaborations

 IIT Guwahati has partnered with National Thermal Power Corporation (NTPC) to design and develop a highly energy-efficient plant for capturing CO_{2} from power plants.
 This plant was developed by a research team led by Prof. Bishnupada Mandal, Department of Chemical Engineering, IIT Guwahati.
 This project is stands to benefit the petroleum industry, as well as strengthen the United Nations' Sustainable Development Goals (SDGs).
+IIT Guwahati collaborates with initiatives like the National Level Common Entrance Examination (NLCEE) to inspire underprivileged students.
+Selected students visit the campus to experience research facilities, attend seminars, and interact with faculty, fostering aspirations for higher education.